Causes of autism: Postnatal environment

-Paracetamol

-Paracetamol has been suggested as a possible risk factor for autism.
-A study has found that male children exposed to Paracetamol before the age of 2 years old are associated with being at risk for being diagnosed with ASD.

 Amygdala neurons

 This theory hypothesizes that an early developmental failure involving the amygdala cascades on the development of cortical areas that mediate social perception in the visual domain.
 The fusiform face area of the ventral stream is implicated.
 The idea is that it is involved in social knowledge and social cognition, and that the deficits in this network are instrumental in causing autism.

 Autoimmune disease

 This theory hypothesizes that autoantibodies that target the brain or elements of brain metabolism may cause or exacerbate autism.
 It is related to the maternal infection theory, except that it postulates that the effect is caused by the individual's own antibodies, possibly due to an environmental trigger after birth.
 It is also related to several other hypothesized causes; for example, viral infection has been hypothesized to cause autism via an autoimmune mechanism.

 Interactions between the immune system and the nervous system begin early during embryogenesis, and successful neurodevelopment depends on a balanced immune response.
-It is possible that aberrant immune activity during critical periods of neurodevelopment is part of the mechanism of some forms of ASD.
+It is possible that aberrant immune activity during critical periods of neurodevelopment is part of the mechanism of some forms of autism.
 A small percentage of autism cases are associated with infection, usually before birth.
 Results from immune studies have been contradictory.
 Some abnormalities have been found in specific subgroups, and some of these have been replicated.
 It is not known whether these abnormalities are relevant to the pathology of autism, for example, by infection or autoimmunity, or whether they are secondary to the disease processes.
-As autoantibodies are found in diseases other than ASD, and are not always present in ASD, the relationship between immune disturbances and autism remains unclear and controversial.
+As autoantibodies are found in diseases other than autism, and are not always present in autism, the relationship between immune disturbances and autism remains unclear and controversial.
 A 2015 systematic review and meta-analysis found that children with a family history of autoimmune diseases were at a greater risk of autism compared to children without such a history.

 When an underlying maternal autoimmune disease is present, antibodies circulating to the fetus could contribute to the development of autism spectrum disorders.